VR Perimetry - A Ball of Confusion.

 Which vendors sell VR based perimeters?

 Most major distributors have a VR unit that they offer and the list is growing.
 One reason for this is that there is a very low barrier to entry.
 The patent situation for VR based perimetry is murky and the technology is not difficult to develop, thus, several vendors with different products creates more confusion for the Eye Care Professional.

 Here’s the bottom line…

-The current units are great for screening the subset of patients that have a hard time with conventional perimeters and also give you a tool for remote screening if that makes sense to drive business to your practice.
+The current units are great for screening in practices with primarily younger patients and also give you a tool for remote screening if that makes sense to drive business to your practice.